 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 As a requirement of participation on this expedition, all passengers must purchase emergency evacuation/repatriation insurance at a minimum coverage of US$50,000.
 ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-One night pre-cruise hotel in Montreal, Canada, one night post-cruise hotel in Vancouver BC, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel regardless of day of arrival; transfer to the hotel on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; on loan: boots, walking poles and pants; parka and backpack to keep; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines and Champagnes) while on board; handling of two pieces of baggage per person for international flights (other conditions/restrictions may apply for internal routes); hotel taxes; cabin categories 6-8 include butler service; and gratuities for the ship’s crew and Expedition Staff.
+One night pre-cruise hotel in Montreal, Canada; accommodation and meals on the ship; arrival transfer to the starting hotel; transfer to the airport on the day of debarkation; fully guided sightseeing as noted in the itinerary including park and entrance fees; on loan: boots, walking poles and pants; parka and backpack to keep; local bottled water during sightseeing; complimentary standard bar drinks, beer, house wine, soft drinks, coffee drinks, juices and bottled water (excluding premium wines, spirits and Champagnes) while on board; porterage of two pieces of baggage; hotel taxes; cabin categories 6-8 include butler service; and gratuities for the ship’s crew and Expedition Staff.
 Subject to change without notice.